 Culture Section: Trains

-Trains are the most popular way to get anywhere in Japan.
-The 新幹線 (bullet train) continues to connect more and more of Japan. 緑の窓口is the "Green Window" and is where you buy reserved seat tickets (指定券) as well as long distance tickets.
-Most stations also have a machine to do this as well.
+The train is the most important mode of transportation in Japan.
+The 新幹線 (bullet train) continues to connect more of Japan together. 緑の窓口 is the "Green Window" where you buy reserved seat tickets (指定券) and long distance tickets.
+Most stations also have a machine to do this.
 However, you're more likely to find about deals if you go to an actual window.
-You can buy tickets in ticket vending machines (券売機). 入場券let you see people off on the platform, 定期券 are season tickets, 回数券are discounted tickets.
+You can buy tickets in ticket vending machines (券売機).
+A 入場券 lets you see people off on the platform, 定期券 are season tickets, 回数券 are discounted tickets.

 Four tickets to Osaka please.